 After winning the first table tennis tournament in North America and beating Canada’s Pierre-Luc Ginze in the men’s five-match final, Andre Ho qualified for the 2012 Games in April.

 At the age of 8, he started playing in a local table tennis club, of which his father was a member.
 He started formal training at the age of 10.
-He is ranked number one in the ITTF world ranking, leading the Pan American Games 2019.
+He was ranked number 141 in the ITTF world ranking, leading the Pan American Games 2019.
+Today he ranks 156th in the world ranking.

 Jeremy is the youngest Canadian to have ever played in the ITTF Adult World Championships, debuting in 2013 at the age of 13.
 He won the Canadian men’s singles title in 2017 and became the youngest champion in the country at the age of 17.